vydimitrov/chat-app/README.md

 - styled-components - to style component using CSS-IN-JSS
 - Express - custom dev server for NextJs with Express.
 The web socket connection requires a DEV server so the connection can stay open

+## Local Development

+- Clone the repo
+- Install dependencies
+- run `yarn dev` and navigate to `localhost:3000`

 ## Possible Improvements

 - Better design and mobile design